This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 • An application will be submitted in writing to the Hong Kong Companies Registry for the deregistration of the company.
 It may take up to six months after the filing has been completed for your company to be successfully deregistered.

 If you change your mind about deregistering your company, you must lodge an application with the Court of First Instance for the restoration of the company pursuant to section 765(2) of the Companies Ordinance.
-Any company which has been dissolved though deregistration or winding up will not be able to apply for administrative restoration.
+Any company which has been dissolved through deregistration or winding up will not be able to apply for administrative restoration.
 You are advised to seek professional help regarding this process.

 Winding Up of a Company in Hong Kong